-Make the Easter morning egg hunt extra special with these DIY jeweled Easter eggs!
-Super simple to create and no glue gun required.
+Make your Easter morning egg hunt extra special with these DIY jeweled Easter eggs!
+Super simple to create and you don’t need a glue gun!

 My mom stuffed lots of eggs and made us the most beautiful baskets, and my dad dressed up as an Easter bunny and hopped around our side yard dropping eggs for us to collect.

 My mom would wake us up early and we would excitedly run to the big window that overlooked the side yard.
 We stood up on our tippy toes to see over the windowsill and looked for the daddy-sized Easter bunny.
 Without fail, our Easter bunny showed up every year.
 It was like magic!